Apeoholic/Apeoholic.se/_posts/2018-01-05-Pluralisation-for-EF-core.markdown

 Regardless of the way I named my tables (Singular or Plural) the table collection or the name of the class was generated "wrong".
 I prefer my class names n singular and my collections in plural (I hope you agree with me).
 In Entity Framework Core, Microsoft removed the automatic pluralization/singularization of classes and collections which I really didn't like.
-They did however give us the oppurtunity to hook in our own.
+They did however give us the opportunity to hook in our own.
 This is talked about in this [StackOverflow post](https://stackoverflow.com/questions/39281647/entityframework-core-database-first-approach-pluralizing-table-names/47410837#47410837)